Environment | Value natural resources

 • Collection of discarded tires to clean up the environment in collaboration with NGOs

-Used passenger tires and truck and bus radial tires (TBRs) are beneficially recycled and recovered.
-Beneficial uses include construction materials, landscaping mulch, floor mats and crafts.
+Used passenger car tires and truck and bus radial tires (TBRs) are beneficially recycled and recovered.
+Beneficial uses include use as construction materials, landscaping mulch, floor mats and crafts.

 End-of-life tires*3 global recovery rates*4

-1. A concept to show circularity of used products.
-Bridgestone Group uses the ratio of beneficial next use of used tires collected by its shops/stores (based on the number of shops/stores and contracts with processing companies) as the indicator for product circularity
+1. A concept expressing the circularity of used products.
+The Bridgestone Group uses the ratio of beneficial next use of used tires collected by its shops/stores (based on the number of shops/stores and contracts with processing companies) as the indicator for product circularity

-2. The Group defines used tire as tire removed from vehicle after-use
+2. The Group defines a used tire as a tire removed from a vehicle after use

-3. The Group defines end-of-life tire as used tire that cannot be used for driving itself or retreaded
+3. The Group defines an end-of-life tire as a used tire that cannot be used on a vehicle or be retreaded

 4. Industry-wide data based on the World Business Council for Sustainable Development